coderamen666/srd-v3.5-md/spells/spells-a-b.md

 This spell withers a single plant of any size.
 An affected plant creature takes 1d6 points of damage per level (maximum 15d6) and may attempt a Fortitude saving throw for half damage.
-A plant that isn't a creature doesn't receive a save and immediately withers and dies.
+A plant that isn’t a creature doesn’t receive a save and immediately withers and dies.

 This spell has no effect on the soil or surrounding plant life.

-## Blindness/Deafness {#blindness-deafness}
+## Blindness/Deafness

 -   Necromancy
 -   **Level:** Brd 2, Clr 3, Sor/Wiz 2